-2020 Local Gift Guide – Made In Charlottesville
+2020 Local Gift Guide – Made and Found In Charlottesville

-This belt from Wiley Brothers Belts—their classic 4-loop hoof pick, made of vegetable-tanned English leather, is the Wiley Brother’s signature, reflecting their equestrian background (the brothers grew up on a Virginia horse farm) and has become a Charlottesville staple as well.
+The Wiley Brothers Belt—the Classic 4-loop hoof pick, made of vegetable-tanned English leather, is their signature product, reflective of their equestrian background (the brothers grew up on a Virginia horse farm), has become a Charlottesville staple as well.

 Stocking stuffer bonus: They’ve added customizable key fobs to their lineup.

 This cruelty-free animal head is from Cardboard Safari.
 Part puzzle, part display piece, these fanciful mountable animal heads range from unicorn to warthog.
 Find them (and other clever presents) at Rock Paper Scissors.